 This information explains how to care for yourself after your procedure to remove your implanted port or CVC.
 In this resource, the words “you” and “your” refer to either you or your child.Back to top

 Managing Your Pain

-- Don’t shower for 48 hours after your procedure.
-Keep the dressing over your incision clean and dry.
+Don’t shower for 24 hours (1 day) after your procedure.
+Keep your bandage clean and dry.

 - You can go back to your regular diet after your procedure.

-- Don’t play any contact sports (such as football or rugby) for 6 to 8 weeks.
+- If you had an implanted port, don’t play any contact sports (such as football or soccer) for 6 to 8 weeks after your procedure.

-- If you need a note for school or work, let us know.
+- If you need a note for school or work, ask your healthcare provider.